 Myocarditis, COVID and Covid Vaccines

 Myocarditis is an interesting diagnosis because it can present in a variety of ways.
 Not just in terms of various signs and symptoms, but a variety of non-specific labs in the bloodwork.
 Non-specific EKG findings.
 Non-specific echocardiogram findings, meaning ultrasound of the heart.
 Also, most people with this diagnosis have zero or mild symptoms.
 On the flip side, it can RARELY present with sudden cardiac arrest.
 And even if you can make the diagnosis, it’s usually even TRICKIER to determine the cause.

 Disease severity can range from unnoticeable to mild symptoms, severe illness requiring the ICU to death.
 More often than not, it’s a mild, temporary issue.
-In more serious cases, when there is more heart inflammation, the heart has a harder time pumping blood, leading to heart failure.
+When there is more heart inflammation, the heart has a harder time pumping blood, leading to heart failure in more serious cases.